EmilRejman/WebScraping/README.md

 ###### additional info
-*Run "ex2.py" to get results, "test_ex2_class.py" to test the class.*
+*Run "app/ex2.py" to get results, "tests/app/test_ex2_class_unittest.py" for unittest validation, "tests/app/test_ex2_class_pytest.py" for pytest validation.*

 *With this version we can add users and posts with urls of the same structures without repetitions (automatic removal of duplicates).
 It still can be optimized for bigger amounts of data.*

-*Testing done with unit tests.*

 *Data could also be gatherd with e.g. selenium but its not needed in this simple HTML.*